-She is a full-time faculty member of the sound design department at the Maurice Kanbar Institute of Film & Television of NYU’s Tisch School of the Arts, and Head of Freshmen Studies.
-She previously served as a Tisch advisor and internship coordinator for the award-winning campus radio station, WNYU AM/FM .
+She is a full-time faculty member of the sound design department at the Maurice Kanbar Institute of Film & Television at NYU’s Tisch School of the Arts, and serves as Head of Freshmen Production, managing students and faculty in photography, audio production and animation courses.
+She previously served as a Tisch advisor and internship coordinator for the award-winning campus radio station, WNYU AM/FM.

-In 2009, Gonzales was a co-producer of the MMiX Festival of Interactive Music Technology, a four day event at Theaterlab NYC, exploring the use of emerging audio technologies in live musical performance.
-The festival featured a diverse roster of artists working with traditional instruments and laptop technology, live visual art, interactive sound projects, software giveaways and workshops in Ableton LIVE and Max for LIVE.
-She is an assistant producer for music, media and live performance with Peppergreen Media.
-In 2014, she helped manage the launch of the Soundworks podcast network for PRI, Public Radio International.
-Gonzales has taught media workshop sessions for FI2W, NYU Abu Dhabi, NYS Youth Leadership Council, School of Visual Arts and the AIR Full Spectrum Storytelling Intensive at Union Docs.
+In 2009, Jocelyn was a co-producer of the MMiX Festival of Interactive Music Technology, a four day event at Theaterlab NYC, exploring the use of emerging audio technologies in live musical performance.
+The festival featured a diverse roster of artists working with traditional instruments and laptop technology, interactive sound projects, software giveaways and workshops in Ableton LIVE and Max for LIVE.
+She is a content producer for Peppergreen Media, which produces Tilted Axes, International Strange Music Day, In Key and other live musical events.
+Jocelyn has presented at media workshops and class sessions for FI2W, NYU Abu Dhabi, NYS Youth Leadership Council, School of Visual Arts, CORO Immigrant Civic Leadership Program, YouTube Next Labs, and the AIR Full Spectrum Storytelling Intensive at Union Docs.

 Studio 360 - The Revolution Will Not Be AutoTuned